-Here’s what my Aura Blast looked like at this point.
+Here’s what my Unicorn SPiT Aura Blast Design looked like at this point.
 I’m not done yet!

 You may notice lines on your design leftover from STEP 1.
 I find the lines are more prominent with the darker colors because they stain the wood more quickly.
 You can leave the lines and incorporate them into your design if you like how they look.

-Just apply a little bit more Unicorn Spit with the syringe next to the line and fan out and over it.
+Apply a smaller squirt of Unicorn SPiT next to the line and fan out and over it a little bit.
 You don’t have to go all the way to the edge.
 Just apply more colors here and there and blend them over the line with your fingers.

-This step adds another dimension to your design and blends everything together better.
+This step adds another dimension to your design, fills in any bare spots and blends everything together better.